jiegev5/PhyAug/key_word_spotting/README.md

 ## Evaluate model
 The model accuracy on original test dataset is 90%.

 To evaluate model on collected microphone dataset, modify `config["data_folder"] = "../data/recorded_dataset/M1"` in `model.py`, pointing to the location of microphone dataset.
 Note that you need to do this manually for each microphone dataset.
-It's expected to see accuracy drop if we test pretained model on collected microphone dataset.
+It's expected to see accuracy drop if testing pretained model on collected microphone dataset.
 We provide our pretrained model `model_12cmd_original.pt` in `/model` folder.

 ```bash
 python evaluate_model.py --type eval --input_file ../model/model_12cmd_original.pt